 Courses bearing course numbers from 200 to 299 inclusive are senior undergraduate courses.
-However, a graduate student, with the approval of his adviser and the department bead concerned, may establish graduate credit through enrollment in certain courses numbered from 200-299 provided he:
+However, a graduate student, with the approval of his adviser and the department head concerned, may establish graduate credit through enrollment in certain courses numbered from 200-299 provided he:

 - 1. Declares at registration his intention to earn graduate credit in the course. - 2.
-Makes certain that his enrollment blank is marked "Grad." opposite the course in question. - 3.
-Pays the additional fee for graduate credit.

-- 4. Informs the instructor at the first meeting of the class that he is enrolled for graduate credit. - 5.
+Makes certain that the course is entered on his enrollment blank with a 500 instead of a 200 number (e.g., Course 39:230 taken for graduate credit would be entered as 39:530). - 3.
+Pays the fee for graduate credit. - 4.
+Informs the instructor at the first meeting of the class that he is enrolled for graduate credit. - 5.
 Performs the additional assignments given him by the instructor (approximately one-third more work than is required of the undergraduate student). - 6.
 Earns an "A" or "B" in the course.